plumacloud/pluma-svelte-router/README.md

 ## FAQ

-### How to enable or disable smooth scrolling?
-This router does not support this feature to respect users that may have configured the "reduce motion" accesiblity setting on their OS.

 ## Roadmap

 Features that will be implemented in the not-so-distant future:

-* Query strings
 * Route data cache
-* Click on `Link` with modifiers
 * Hooks

 Features that will be implemented for the `1.0.0` release: